 The functional currency for our wholly owned foreign subsidiaries is the U.S. dollar.
 Accordingly, the subsidiaries remeasure monetary assets and liabilities at period-end exchange rates, while nonmonetary items are remeasured at historical rates.
 Income and expense accounts are remeasured at the average exchange rates in effect during the year.
 Remeasurement adjustments are recognized in the consolidated statements of operations as foreign currency transaction gains or losses in the year of occurrence.
-Aggregate foreign currency transaction losses included in determining net loss were 2.2 million for 2014, and \$0.2 million for both 2013 and 2012.
-Transaction gains and losses are included in other income expense, net.
+Aggregate foreign currency transaction losses included in determining net loss were 1.7 million , \$2.2 million and \$0.2 million for 2015, 2014 and 2013, respectively.
+Transaction gains and losses are included in other expense, net.